msoute/vertx-deploy-tools/README.md

  * The minimum capacity is restored to its old value
  * All suspended processes are resumed.

- Note :
+ *Note :*
    The decrementDesiredCapacity should be set to true (default:false).
 The autoscaling process Launch is not suspendend to make sure instances can exitStandby.
-   If the desiredCapacity is not decremented when an instance is put into standby the ASGroup wil launch a new instance.
+   If the desiredCapacity is not decremented when an instance is put into standby the AS group wil launch a new instance.

     <deployConfiguration>
         <target>[target]</target>